Lore · Book VI · Fiction

 The second witness was a marsh.

-It arrived as birdsong, insect density, water salinity, reed vibration, root stress, methane flux, and frog calls layered into a composite exhibit named M-144.
-The court dimmed the lights while the model translated six years of wetland change into a sequence of statements.
+It arrived as birdsong, insect density, water salinity, reed vibration, root stress, methane flux, and frog calls, layered into a composite exhibit named M-144.
+The court dimmed the lights while the model rendered six years of wetland change into a sequence of statements.

 Nesting fails after night work.